natemcmaster/CommandLineUtils/docs/docs/arguments.md

 * Position - the order in which arguments appear on command line (after options have been parsed)

-Additional API on @McMaster.Extensions.CommandLineUtils.OptionAttribute can be set to define how the arguments appears in help text.

 ### [Using Attributes](#tab/using-attributes)

+@McMaster.Extensions.CommandLineUtils.ARgumentAttribute can be used on properties to define arguments.
+The argument order must be specified explicitly.

 ```c#
 public class Program